-Pursuant to Decree Law 2/2015, of 28 July, which partially amends the recast text of the Law on the Institut Català de Finances, the body that performs the duties similar to those of a board of directors is the Supervisory Board, which is authorised to create decentralised agencies, commissions and executive committees and investment committees, which can participate in governing the Entity within the powers assigned to them.
+Pursuant to Decree Law 1/2022 of 26 July, which enacts the second recast text of the Law on the Institut Català de Finances, the body that performs the duties similar to those of a board of directors is the Supervisory Board, which is authorised to create decentralised bodies, commissions and executive committees and investment committees which can participate in governing the Entity within their remit.

-Said Decree Law indicates that the Supervisory Board must create all the commissions and committees required by the regulations on credit entities, in particular the Joint Audit and Control Committee and the Appointments and

-Remuneration Committee.
-Furthermore, it may freely create any others it deems fit, delegating whatever powers are agreed to be appropriate.
+This Decree Law also states that the Supervisory Board must set up all the commissions and committees required by the regulations on credit entities, in particular the Joint Audit and Control Committee and the Appointments and Remuneration Committee.
+Furthermore, it may freely create any others as it sees fit, delegating whatever powers are agreed to be appropriate.

-The Bylaws of the ICF, which regulate its governing bodies, were approved by the Board on 2 October 2014, with subsequent amendments on 15 October 2015, 28 April 2016, and 10 October 2017.
+The Bylaws of the ICF, which regulate its governing bodies, were approved by the Board on 2 October 2014 and have been amended on several occasions, most recently on 28 February 2024.
 As regards decision-making, they provide that:

-- The Supervisory Board will be deemed validly held when over half of its members are in attendance, either present or by proxy, using one of the means of communication referred to in the previous article, and among them are a majority of independent members, as specified in Article 13.1 of the Bylaws.
-(Article 11.1) - The resolutions of the Supervisory Board shall be adopted by a majority of those present or represented, each member having one (1) vote.
+- The Supervisory Board will be deemed validly held when over half of its members are in attendance, either present or by proxy, using one of the means of communication referred to in the previous article, and among them are a majority of independent members, as specified in Article 13.1 of the Bylaws. - The resolutions of the Supervisory Board shall be adopted by a majority of those present or represented, each member having one (1) vote.
 In the event of a tie, the Chair has the casting vote.
-(Article 11.4).
+(Article 11.3)

-The appointment of new members of the Supervisory Board is the responsibility of the Generalitat, pursuant to the law on the ICF, and is subject to a favourable report by the Appointments and Remuneration Committee.
+The appointment of new members of the Supervisory Board is the responsibility of the Generalitat, pursuant to the Law on the ICF, and is subject to a favourable report by the Appointments and Remuneration Committee.

-The main resolutions adopted by the Supervisory Board during 2019, all by a unanimous vote, are as follows:
+The main resolutions adopted by the Supervisory Board during 2024, all by a unanimous vote, are as follows: